 The tracking system should make it clear that a new approval is needed for a new version of an open source component or if a new usage model is proposed.

 Notices

-Below we will discuss the next activity, Notices.
+Notices refers to collecting and providing open source copyright and license information, a very common open source license requirement.